carbonfive/AsteroidsVR/README.md

 1. Create a new Unity3D project.
 1. Select the Main Camera and then in the Inspector, set it's position to the Origin (0, 0, 0)
 1. Save the scene in a new Scenes folder:
-  1. File > Save scene as ... > New Folder
+  1. Click File > Save scene as ...
-  1. Create new folder called Scenes
+  1. Create a new folder called Scenes
   1. Save scene as Scene01

 #### Seeing Asteroids and Space